 - Option to link your brokerage accounts for up-to-date portfolio management

-- Great collection of articles from thousands of authors and analysts
+- It has a great collection of articles from thousands of authors and analysts

 - Offers dozens of newsletter subscriptions